Configuring Mobility with AOS-8 Level 3 v20.21 (CAM L3)

 - Task 2: Troubleshooting AP & MC Communications

-- Task 3: Troubleshooting Client Association & Authentication (+ optional exercises)
+- Task 3: Troubleshooting Client Association & Authentication (OPTIONAL)

 - aruba: cluster debug logs (including STM)